-What are some cabinet lock options that I could purchase?
+What are some cabinet and drawer lock options?

 Some cabinet lock options include:

-- Cabinet and drawer latches.
-This product automatically locks the cabinet or drawer when closed, consists of a plastic lock that attaches easily to the inside of most drawers and cabinets with screws, and opens by pressing down a tab to release the cabinet or drawer from the catch.
-The downside to this locking device is that if a child watches a parent unlock the cabinet or drawer enough times, he or she may figure out how to overcome this simple locking device.
+- Cabinet and drawer latches: A latch will automatically lock the cabinet or drawer when closed.
+It attaches easily to the inside of most drawers and cabinets with screws.
+Pressing a tab releases the cabinet or drawer from the catch.
+However, if a child watches a parent unlock the cabinet or drawer enough times, he or she may figure out how to work this simple device.

-- Cabinet flex locks.
-This type of lock attaches to cabinet handles or knobs to keep the drawer or cabinet door closed and consists of a flexible tab and triple touch release feature for added protection.
+- Cabinet flex locks: A flex lock attaches to cabinet handles or knobs to keep the drawer or cabinet door closed.
+It has a flexible tab and triple touch release feature for added protection.

-- Magnetic locks.
-This type of lock keeps the cabinet door or drawer completely shut for full protection and requires a magnetic key for unlocking.
-This type of lock is more difficult to install and you’ll need to keep an extra key in case you lose the original.
+- Magnetic locks: A magnetic lock keeps the cabinet door or drawer completely shut for full protection and requires a key for unlocking.
+This lock is more difficult to install and you'll need to keep an extra key.

-These locks and other styles can be purchased at any store that has a baby section, at hardware and home improvement stores, and over the Internet.
+These locks and other styles are available at any store with a baby section, hardware and home improvement stores, and online.
 Lock prices generally start as low as $3 and range up to about $20.

 Why should I use window locks?

-It is important to use window locks in a house to prevent a child from crawling out or falling out a window.
+Window locks prevent a child from crawling out or falling out a window.